rudresh051/Software-Testing-Resources/ManualTesting/1_TypesOfTesting_functionalTesting_nonFunctional.md

 2) Same process is applicable for OS also.

 ### 2. Usability Testing
-Testing the userfriendlyness of an application is called as usability testing.
+Testing the user friendliness of an application is called as usability testing.

 **Why usability testing**
 To ensure software is in simple language, easy to access, easy to navigate and